bullhorn/rest-api-docs/source/includes/entityref/_candidatecertificationrequirement.md

 # CandidateCertificationRequirement

-This entity represents the required certifications for a Candidate.
+Represents the required certifications for a Candidate.

 <table>
     <colgroup>